 The swell can be strong here, but the beach is patrolled by surf lifesavers in summer.
 Surfing and fishing are also popular along the windswept shore, and in winter, you might even spot whales offshore.
 Amenities are limited to public toilets, so you need to bring your own food and water.
 Note that you have to pay a park entry fee to use this beach.

 Tips and Tactics

-Swimming, surfing, strolling, and sunning on Sydney's beautiful beaches can be fun, but the following tips will help beach lovers stay safe:
+Swimming, surfing, strolling, and sunning on Sydney's beautiful beaches can be fun, but following safety signs will help beach lovers stay safe.

-- Swim between the red and yellow flags.
-Surf lifesavers use them to mark safe areas so that swimmers can avoid rips and collisions with watercraft.
+- Swim Safely: Swim between the red and yellow flags.
+Surf lifesavers use them to mark safe areas, so that swimmers can avoid rips and collisions with watercraft.
 Surfers are prohibited from riding waves in these areas.

 Sydney Sights: Beautiful beaches are not the only attractions in Sydney.
 For ideas on other great places to visit, read our article on the Top-Rated Tourist Attractions in Sydney, and if you're traveling with the family, check out our page on Sydney with Kids: Top Things to Do, from Luna Park to Darling Harbour and Taronga Zoo.
 Need a place to stay?
 Find a nice city hotel or a beachside resort with our article on: Where to Stay in Sydney: Best Areas & Hotels.